RichieHakim/NBAP/behavioral_drift_analysis/README.md

    d.
 Download all dFoF and tqm files to local
 7. Run ROICaT
    a.
 Download all stat_and_ops files to local
    b.
-Run ROICaT tracking and classification locally
+Run ROICaT tracking and classification locally.
+If it is a BMI animal, probably use the day 0 iscell instead.
    c.
 Align dFoF across sessions using above tracking and classification outputs
 8. Download logger files to local
 9. Download wavesurfer files to local